meetyan/raise/README.md

 ### macOS

-If you use an Intel machine, please download the `.dmg` file with its filename containing no architecture.
-Otherwise use `arm64.dmg` if your hardware is armed with Apple Silicon (M1/M2).
+If you use an Intel machine, please download the `.zip` file with its filename containing no architecture.
+Otherwise use `arm64.zip` if your hardware is armed with Apple Silicon (M1/M2).

 ### Windows